V4Fire/Core/src/core/data/README.md

 }
 ```

-Mind that root keys of mocks represent HTTP methods, but not provider methods.
+Mind that the root keys of mocks represent HTTP methods, but not provider methods.
 The values contain arrays of request objects to match: the algorithm finds the most suitable option and returns its response.
 Also, the middleware supports dynamically casting responses:

 ```js
 import Provider, { provider } from 'core/data';